brobeans1320/StudentProject/README.md

 6. Run the solution, which starts the API.

 7. This project uses Angular 16.2.
-Ensure you have a compatible Node.Js version installed: https://v17.angular.io/guide/versions.
-If you use nvm (npm package runner), simply run ``nvm install 18.10.0`` in your terminal.
+Ensure you have a compatible Node.js version installed: https://angular.dev/reference/versions.
+If you use nvm (Node Version Manager), simply run ``nvm install 18.10.0`` in your terminal.

-8. Finally, start the Angular project. ``npx ng serve`` if using nvm, or ``ng serve`` if using npm.
+8. Finally, start the Angular project.
+In a terminal, navigate to the /StudentUI folder, and run ``npx ng serve`` if using nvm, or ``ng serve`` if using npm.